 - 165. The OfS will conduct general monitoring of a provider's compliance with all of its ongoing conditions of registration as set out in the regulatory framework.
 This will include risk-based monitoring of a provider's compliance with condition A1. - 166.
 The OfS may use information gathered through monitoring of delivery of a provider's access and participation plan and compliance with condition A1 in relation to its judgements about compliance with other conditions of registration.
 The OfS may also use information gathered from monitoring compliance with other conditions of registration to inform its judgements about delivery of the commitments in an approved access and participation plan and compliance with condition A1. - 167.
-The regulatory framework and Regulatory advice 15 sets out the OfS's risk-based approach to general monitoring and the use of its enforcement powers. - 168.
-The OfS has set out its approach to publishing information about higher education providers in Regulatory advice 21.19 The OfS would follow this general policy when making decisions about publishing information about any regulatory activity relating to a provider's access and participation plan or compliance with condition A1. - 169.
-Without making findings in respect of a provider's compliance with condition A1, the OfS may also decide to publish information about its views of whether a provider has properly delivered the commitments in its approved access and participation plan.
-The OfS would have regard to the factors set out in Regulatory advice 21 in making such a publication decision.
-If a final decision is made to publish information, the OfS would normally expect to include a statement to make clear that it had not made any findings about a provider's compliance with conditions of registration where that is the case.
+The regulatory framework and Regulatory advice 15 set out the OfS's risk-based approach to general monitoring and the use of its enforcement powers.

-18 See www.officeforstudents.org.uk/advice-and-guidance/regulation/conditions-of-registration/.
+17 See www.officeforstudents.org.uk/for-providers/registering-with-the-ofs/registration-with-the-ofs-a-guide/conditions-of-registration/.